 It is the policy of the University of California, Berkeley not to engage in discrimination against or harassment of any person employed or seeking employment with the University of California on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy, physical or mental disability, medical condition, genetic information, ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services.
 Furthermore, University policy prohibits retaliation against any member of the University community filing a complaint of discrimination or harassment.
 This policy is intended to be consistent with the provisions of applicable state and federal laws and University policies.

 Reports under this policy should be brought as soon as possible after the alleged conduct occurs.
 Prompt reporting will enable the University to investigate the facts, determine the issues, and provide an appropriate remedy or personnel action.
-The University will respond to reports brought within one year to the greatest extent possible, taking into account the amount of time that has passed since the alleged conduct occurred.

 The goal of Early Resolution is to resolve concerns at the earliest stage possible with the cooperation of all parties involved.
 Individuals and supervisors are encouraged to utilize Early Resolution options when the parties desire to resolve the situation cooperatively and/or when a Formal Investigation is not likely to lead to a satisfactory outcome.
 Early Resolution may include an inquiry into the facts, but typically does not include a formal investigation.
 Means for Early Resolution shall be flexible and encompass a full range of possible appropriate outcomes on a case-by-case basis.
 Early Resolution may also include options such as discussions with the parties, making recommendations for resolution, facilitating an agreement between the parties, separating the parties, referring the parties to counseling programs, negotiating an agreement for personnel action, or conducting targeted educational and training programs.
 Early Resolution may be appropriate for responding to anonymous reports and/or third party reports.